Skip to content

 We are raising the first truly AI-native generation.
 These children will grow up in a world where:

-• AI-generated content is ubiquitous: They must learn to question sources, evaluate information critically, and distinguish between algorithmic output and genuine insight
+• AI-generated content is ubiquitous: They must question sources, evaluate information critically, and distinguish algorithmic output from genuine insight

-• Human-AI collaboration is standard: Their success will depend on knowing which questions to ask and how to leverage AI tools thoughtfully
+• Human-AI collaboration is standard: Their success depends on knowing which questions to ask and how to use AI tools thoughtfully

-• Problems require creative solutions: The challenges they'll face—from climate change to ethical AI development—demand curious, innovative thinking that no algorithm can replicate
+• Problems require creative solutions: Challenges from climate change to ethical AI demand curious thinking no algorithm can replicate

-• Information abundance requires wisdom: Access to knowledge is trivial; knowing what questions to explore and how to synthesize understanding is invaluable
+• Information abundance requires wisdom: Access to knowledge is trivial; knowing what to explore and how to synthesize it is invaluable

 In this context, curiosity becomes a survival skill, not a luxury.